mkorthof/freenom-script/README.md

             ./freenom.sh -u example.com -s mail

 NOTES:
-            Using "-u" or "-r" and specifying <domain> as argument will override any settings in script or config file
+            When "-u" or "-r" is used with argument <domain>
+            any settings in script or config file are overridden

 ```